postmanlabs/labs-docs/src/pages/docs/api-security/token-scanner.md

 The Postman Token Scanner scans your public workspaces, collections, environments, and documentation to find exposed authentication tokens.
 This protects your organization and prevents malicious users from exploiting the tokens.

-> The Token Scanner is available on all Postman plans.
-It is turned on by default.
+> The Token Scanner is available on all Postman plans and turned on by default.

 ## Contents